abhishek0412/learnTerraform/README.md

 ## Built With

-My personal FAST API <a href="https://github.com/abhishek0412/learnTerraform" target="_blank">Abhishek Choudhary</a> which features some of my learning with FAST API and technical skills gained.<br/>
+My terraform learning scripts <a href="https://github.com/abhishek0412/learnTerraform" target="_blank">Abhishek Choudhary</a> which features some of my learning with Terraform and technical skills gained.<br/>

 This project was built using these technologies.